September 14, 2018

-The double A-side record features London vocalist Ali Love on both tracks, with slow burning crooner ‘Jacuzzi Rollercoaster’ b/w the funked out machinations of ‘Can’t Hang On’.
+The double A-side record features London vocalist Ali Love on slow burning crooner ‘Jacuzzi Rollercoaster’ b/w the funked out machinations of ‘Can’t Hang On’.

 These tracks are “about dancing,” shares Murphy.
 “My kind of dancing: all low and funky, allowing itself to be a little out of control.
 It’s all very simple in a way but Maurice has spent a lifetime immersed in music for dancing.
 His experience and depth of knowledge is undeniable.
 I did as I was told!”

 As Murphy explains: “I love Ali Love’s voice, he’s got the boogie in him, he’s also an exceptional hook writer.
 I’ve been hoping to work with him for a long time and this Maurice Fulton music just seemed the perfect match.”

 Speaking about how the track came together, she shared: “Ali already had the title when he came to the studio, he had just been reading about a ‘Jacuzzi Rollercoaster’ being built in Japan and it was a notion that fit the funk of the track perfectly, we wrote the song and put the vocals down in a few hours.”